Original Date: 6/10/2003 * Last Revision Effective: 4/28/2015

-All software installations and/or upgrades will be done by an authorized information resources technical support staff member, or designee authorized by the vice president of information resources.
+All software installations and/or upgrades will be done by an authorized information technology services technical support staff member, or designee authorized by the vice president of information technology services.

 - Only software for which the original media, a valid proof of purchase by Bellevue College (generally an invoice), and an authorized license spelling out the number of copies licensed by Bellevue College are available will be installed on any Bellevue College computers, except as noted in this policy.
 It is the responsibility of the requestor to ensure that valid proof has been provided to computing services.

-- Information resources technical support personnel will not support software or computers that are not owned by Bellevue College and/or installed by a member of the IR team, or authorized designee.
+- Information technology services technical support personnel will not support software or computers that are not owned by Bellevue College and/or installed by a member of the ITS team, or authorized designee.